What are the Different Types of Customers?

-- Loyal customers: Customers that make up a minority of the customer base but generates a large portion of sales.
+- Loyal customers: Customers that make up a minority of the customer base but generate a large portion of sales.

-- Impulse customers: Customers that do not have a specific product in mind and purchases goods when it seems good at the time.
+- Impulse customers: Customers that do not have a specific product in mind and purchase goods when it seems good at the time.

-- Discount customers: Customers that shops frequently but bases buying decision primarily on markdowns.
+- Discount customers: Customers that shop frequently but bases buying decision primarily on markdowns.

 - Need-based customers: Customers with the intention of buying a specific product.